 In this example, the subject (boy), the adjectives (mean and little) and the prepositional phrase (in the garden) are the complete subject.
 The verb (laughed), the adverb (obnoxiously) and the prepositional phrase (at the frightened puppy) make up the complete predicate.

 The words "and," "or" and "but" are coordinating conjunctions used to link two or more nouns, verbs or complete sentences together.
-A compound predicate contains two or more verbs linked with a conjunction.
+An example of a compound predicate contains two or more verbs linked with a conjunction.

 - Randy jumped on his motorcycle, hit the accelerator, and sped away.